Lydwen/Mr.Statamutation/Specifications.md

 #III.
 Build Chain

-We will have a bash script which will generate mutants, compile them, test them and then it will launch the generation of the html report.
+We will have a python script which will generate mutants, compile them, test them and then it will launch the generation of the html report.
 The process will consist in a set of operations.